crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 - [Task 2: Deploy your application](#task-2-deploy-your-Application)
 - [Task 3: Watch and validate the deployment](#task-3-watch-and-validate-the-deployment)

+## Overview

+This lab will walk you through the full Active Deploy getting started function.
+It will create a sample app if you need to, show you how to modify it and upload it, and then how to run the Active Deploy with various options.
+At the end, you will be able to use Active Deploy with your container applications.

 ## Prerequisites

- 1. Prior to running this lab, you must have completed the pre-reqs, lab 1, lab 2, lab 3, and cleaned up your previous deployments.
+ 1. Prior to running this lab, you must have completed the pre-reqs, lab 1, lab 2, lab 3, and cleaned up your previous deployments
- 2. Optional: Reference the full documentation reference [here](https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html) for some good additional information.
+ 2. Optional: Reference the full Active Deploy documentation [here](https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html) for some good additional information

 ## Task 1: Prepare to deploy your updated application

+This will walk you through setting up a sample application.
+If you already have a Container application *that is in a container group*, you can use that intead.

  1. Get application code to use for this lab